seanieboi/assignment2/README.md

 ###Non-Trivial Issues.

 + Re-Sizing images - I found it hard to get th eimages to fit the carosal when they are all different sizes, to fix this I had to chnage the css to auto for width and 300px for length.
-+ Displaying chnages - at first I didn't realise that I neede to clear the cache for the updates to display.
 + Commas after fuction -  In the factory I didn't add a comma after the first function in the factory and got loads of controller issues.
 + Displaying YouTube videos - see below.
++ Uploading Images - This took way more time than expected and I would have liked to properly implemented image uploading but instead I went with the 3rd party app called Filestack.

 ###App Design.